Rational Angle Bisection Problem in Higher Dimensional Spaces and Incenters of Simplices over Fields: Abstract

 \section{Abstract}

-In this article, we generalize the following problem, which is called the rational angle bisection problem, to the $n$-dimensional space $k^n$ over a subfield $k$ of $\mathbb R$: in the coordinate plane, for which rational numbers $a$ and $b$ are the slopes of the angle bisectors between two lines with slopes $a$ and $b$ rational?
-First, we give a few characterizations of when the angle bisectors between two lines with direction vectors in $k^n$ have direction vectors in $k^n.$ To find solutions to the problem in the case when $k = \mathbb Q,$ we also give a formula for the integral solutions of $x_1{}^2+\dots +x_n{}^2 = dx_{n+1}{}^2,$ which is a generalization of the negative Pell's equation $x^2-dy^2 = -1,$ where $d$ is a square-free positive integer.
-Second, by applying the above characterizations, we give a necessary and sufficient condition for the incenter of a given $n$-simplex with $k$-rational vertices to be $k$-rational.
+In this article, we generalize the following problem, which is called the rational angle bisection problem, to the $n$-dimensional space $k^n$ over a subfield $k$ of $\mathbb R$: in the coordinate plane, for which rational numbers $a$ and $b$ are the slopes of the angle bisectors between the two lines with slopes $a$ and $b$ rational?
+First, we provide several characterizations of when the angle bisectors between two lines with direction vectors in $k^n$ have direction vectors in $k^n.$ To find solutions to the problem in the case when $k = \mathbb Q,$ we derive a formula for the integral solutions of $x_1{}^2+\dots +x_n{}^2 = dx_{n+1}{}^2,$ which is a generalization of negative Pell's equation $x^2-dy^2 = -1,$ where $d$ is a square-free positive integer.
+Second, by applying the above characterizations, we establish a necessary and sufficient condition for the incenter of a given $n$-simplex with $k$-rational vertices to be $k$-rational.
 In the coordinate plane, we prove that every triangle with $k$-rational vertices and incenter can be obtained by scaling a triangle with $k$-rational side lengths and area, which is a generalization of a Heronian triangle.
-We also state certain fundamental properties of a few centers of a given triangle with $k$-rational vertices.
+We also discuss certain fundamental properties of a few centers of a given triangle with $k$-rational vertices.